nulogy/nds-icons/README.md

 # @nulogy/icons

-> This is a collection of Material Icons that are used by Nulogy applications.
-This package is already imported into the `<Icon />` component of the [@nulogy/components](https://github.com/nulogy/design-system/tree/master/components), and the icons here can be chosen with the `icon` prop.
+> A collection of Icons that are used by Nulogy applications.

 ![npm (scoped)](https://img.shields.io/npm/v/@nulogy/css.svg)

 ## 📦 Installation

-If you don't have access to the React component, you can install these directly:
+The icons are required as a peer dependency of `@nulogy/components`.
+You can install them using:

 `$ yarn add @nulogy/icons`

-They can then be used in your application like any other `.svg`.
+It is recommended to use the icons is through the `icon` prop in the `<Icon />` component from `@nulogy/components`.

 ## ➕ Adding a new icon